-- (2) Social studies credits must include the following: - (A) Two (2) credits in United States history. - (B) One (1) credit in United States government. - (C) One (1) credit in another social studies course, global economics, or consumer economics. - (3) Four (4) mathematics credits must be earned after the student enters high school.
-The purpose of taking mathematics courses before entering grade 9 is to give the student the opportunity to take an additional mathematics course in high school or take a challenging mathematics course in high school over an extended period of time.
+(C) One (1) credit in another social studies course, global economics, or consumer economics.

+(3) Four (4) mathematics credits must be earned after the student enters high school.
+Mathematics credits earned prior to entering grade 9 may meet specific course requirements but not the credit requirements for graduation.
+Such credits are considered elective mathematics credits.
+The purpose of taking mathematics courses before entering grade 9 is to give the student the opportunity to take an additional mathematics course in high school or take a challenging mathematics courses in high school over an extended period of time.
 If the student completes any of the required mathematics courses before entering high school, the student must complete additional mathematics courses in high school.
-Mathematics credits must include two (2) credits in Algebra I or Integrated Mathematics I unless a student has completed Algebra I or Integrated Mathematics I before entering high school.
-A minimum of two (2) credits of the mathematics requirement shall be from the mathematics area of study.
-Two (2) credits may be from: - (A) business technology; - (B) family and consumer sciences; - (C) technology education; or - (D) career-technical;
+Mathematics credits must include two (2) credits in algebra I or integrated mathematics I unless a student has completed algebra I or integrated mathematics is of the mathematics requirement shall be from the mathematics area of study.
+Two (2) credits may be from:

+(A) business technology;

+(B) family and consumer sciences;

+(C) technology education; or

+(D) career-technical;